senseexcel/senseexcel-reporting/install.md

  1. Confirm Qlik Sense Server version.
 April 2019 or later is required.

+ 2. Log into the server with the credentials of your Qlik Sense service account.

- 2. Download and install NET Core Runtime 2.2.5 or newer prior to this installation.
+ 3. If not already running on the server, download and install NET Core Runtime 2.2.5 or newer prior to this installation.
 Click here to [Download](https://dotnet.microsoft.com/download)

- 3. Create the following sub-directories within your Qlik Share directory.
+ 4. Create the following sub-directories within your Qlik Share directory.

 \Reporting